PierreBtz/jgit-quarkus-bug/README.md

 # jgit-quarkus-bug

-This project is a minimal example to reproduce the issue with Quarkus and JGit.
+This project is a minimal example to reproduce [this issue](https://github.com/quarkiverse/quarkus-jgit/issues/200) with Quarkus and JGit.

 Reproducing the issue: